Serious Sam: The Second Encounter: Plot

-Serious Sam: The Second Encounter begins with recounting the events of The First Encounter: In the 22nd century, alien forces commanded by Mental were attacking humanity, whose leaders sent the soldier Sam "Serious" Stone (voiced by John Dick) back in time to ancient Egypt using an artefact called the Time-Lock.
+Serious Sam: The Second Encounter begins with recounting the events of The First Encounter: In the 22nd century, forces commanded by the alien overlord Mental were attacking humanity, whose leaders sent the soldier Sam "Serious" Stone (voiced by John Dick) back in time to ancient Egypt using an artefact called the Time-Lock.
 Sam's mission was to uncover information about the builders of the Time-Lock, the ancient alien civilisation of the Sirians.
 He fought his way through Egypt and discovered a Sirian spaceship, the SSS Centerprice.
 At the Great Pyramid, he defeated Ugh-Zan III, entered the spaceship, and took off towards Sirius.

 Following the first game's events, a group of onlookers attempts to catch up to the Centerprice and inadvertently collides with it, causing the ship to fall back to Earth and crash into the Sierra Madre de Chiapas, near the Maya city of Palenque.
 Using information obtained from the Centerprice, Sam's Neurotronically Implanted Combat Situation Analyzer (NETRICSA) informs him that the Sirians had prepared a backup vehicle in case the spaceship was destroyed.
 Sam must therefore find the Holy Grail, which is located 400 years away.
 As the Sirians had built a Time-Lock for each ancient civilisation, NETRICSA guides him to that of the Mayans in Teotihuacan.
 After passing through the legendary Xibalba underneath the city, he arrives at the Pyramid of the Sun and defeats the wind god Kukulkan, who was guarding the Time-Lock.

 This transports Sam to a ziggurat in Babylonia.
 He heads into Persepolis to find the temple of Gilgamesh, the palace of King Tilmun, and ultimately the Tower of Babel.
 Collecting the three Tablets of Wisdom in the surrounding gardens grants him entry to the tower, where he kills the Exotech Larva, Mental's purpose-designed guard for the Babylonian Time-Lock.

 Sam arrives in the medieval Polish town of Krwawitze in 1138.
 NETRICSA informs him of the powerful Arc-Al-Magi guild of wizards and guides him to their Book of Wisdom, which reveals the location of the Holy Grail.
 The book leads Sam to the former Arc-Al-Magi hideout, where a magic portal in the fabled Lava Caves takes him to the Ice Castle with the Holy Grail.
 Inside, however, he finds the grail to have been removed.
 NETRICSA believes the Arc-Al-Magi were attacked by Mental's forces and hid the Holy Grail at their Church of Sacred Blood.
 Sam passes through the Corridor of Death to reach the cathedral, where he overcomes Mordekai the Summoner, one of Mental's longest servants, to obtain the Holy Grail.
 Finally, he uses the backup rocket ship to continue his journey to Sirius.